jhyang13/Duke-MaterialsMine-Input-Convert/README.md

 ## Output
 For each row in the Excel file, the script generates an XML file named using the ID from that row and saves it to the specified output directory.

+## Notes
+Ensure that the Excel headers match the expected XML tags.
+The script uses the header names to populate the corresponding XML elements.